5mins of Postgres

 Continue reading5mins of Postgres E18: Partition pruning, prepared statements and generic vs custom query plans

 19 May, 2022In today’s episode 18, we'll talk about partition pruning and prepared statements in Postgres and run a performance test using the pgbench tool.
 Share this episode: Click here to share this episode on twitter, or sign up for our newsletter and check out the newsletter archive and subscribe to our YouTube channel.
-Performance of prepared statements with partitioning in Postgres Understanding prepared statements in Postgres Partition pruning in Postgres What we have discussed in this episode of…
+Transcript Let's dive in.
+Performance of prepared statements with partitioning in Postgres In this blog posts by Amit from the EDB team, he talks about how prepared statements and...

 Continue reading5mins of Postgres E17: Demystifying Postgres for application developers: A mental model for tables and indexes